Dirty Sweet

-Dirty Sweet is the debut four-track extended play released by Australian rock band Jet in November 2002 on Rubber Records.
+Dirty Sweet is the debut four-track extended play by Australian rock band Jet, released in November 2002 on Rubber Records.
 It was re-recorded and re-issued on 6 May 2003 by Elektra Records.
 All tracks on the EP are also on the band's debut album, Get Born, which followed on 14 September.
 Two tracks, originally on the EP, were later issued as singles from Get Born, "Rollover DJ" (November) and "Cold Hard Bitch" (March 2004).

 Background

-Dirty Sweet is the debut extended play by Australian rock band, Jet, which first appeared in November 2002 on Rubber Records.
+Dirty Sweet is the debut extended play by Australian rock band Jet, which first appeared in November 2002 on Rubber Records.
 The line-up of Jet were Chris Cester on drums, percussion, guitar and backing vocals; his brother, Nic Cester on vocals, rhythm guitar, piano and tambourine; Cameron Muncey on lead guitar and backing vocals; and Mark Wilson on bass guitar, keyboards, harmonica, and backing vocals.
 Two tracks, "Take It or Leave It" and "Cold Hard Bitch" were recorded in July 2002 with Lindsay Gravina, and two more tracks, "Move On" and "Rollover DJ", in the following month with Craig Harnath.

-In January 2003 the EP was re-recorded prior to Jet supporting The Rolling Stones at gigs in Sydney and Melbourne in February, on the Australian leg of their Licks Tour.
+In January 2003, the EP was re-recorded prior to Jet supporting the Rolling Stones at gigs in Sydney and Melbourne in February, on the Australian leg of their Licks Tour.
 Dirty Sweet was re-released on 6 May 2003 by Elektra Records.